Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Background and Motivation

-While the above discussion has focused on learning of the Floquet-Hamiltonian as efficient process tomography in unitary dynamics identifying control and Trotter errors, these ideas are readily extended to include dissipative processes.
-Assuming that the dissipative errors can be modelled as a quantum Markov process, order-by-order learning of the Floquet Hamiltonian $\hat{H}_{\rm F}(\tau)$ according to Eqs.~(\ref{eq:generator}) and (\ref{eq:hf}) are then replaced by Liouvillian learning~\cite{Bairey2020,Onorati2021,BenAv2020,Samach2021}, which in the present context is learning the Lindbladian ${\cal L}_{\rm F} (\tau)$ associated with a Trotter block $\mathcal{P}_{\tau} = {\rm e}^{\mathcal{L}_{\rm F}(\tau) \tau}$, operating on the system density operator.
-In addition to offering a scalable way of learning the dissipative processes affecting an experimental DQS, such order-by-order Liouvillian learning provides a way of verifying DQS directly aiming at simulating open systems dynamics~\cite{Weimer2010,Barreiro2011}.
+While the above discussion has focused on coherent evolution, these ideas are readily extended to include dissipative processes (as schematically shown in Fig.~\ref{fig:illustration}(d)).
+Assuming that the dissipative errors can be modelled as a quantum Markov process, i.e., described by a master equation, we can learn in a similar way the operator structure of the corresponding Floquet Liouvillian $\mathcal{L}^{\rm exp}_\mathrm{F}(\tau)$, which also admits a Magnus expansion in powers of $\tau$ in analogy to Eq.~\eqref{eq:hf-1} (see Eq.~\eqref{eq:LLMagnusExp} in Sec.~\ref{sec:LiouvillianLearning}).

-Finally, we remark that Floquet Hamiltonian and Liouvillian learning can not only be used for characterizing, and thus verifying Trotterized DQS, but also provide a sensitive tool to fine-tune quantum circuits underlying a Trotter block in a quantum feedback loop between the quantum and classical device.
-A particularly useful application in the context of quantum simulation is the design of specific Trotter sequences that, from experimentally available two-qubit resources, implement complex many-body interactions (in this context we note recent proposals for trapped ions simulators~\cite{Katz2022}).
-In the framework of Trotterization this can be achieved by sequences which systematically cancel specific terms $\hat{\Omega}_k$ in the Floquet Hamiltonian, while enhancing the terms containing the target interactions: our order-by-order approach can be employed to design, and subsequently verify, such Trotter sequences (see Sec.~\ref{subsec:ClusterModel}).

 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:HLinDQS} we introduce our procedure for process tomography of Trotter blocks including order-by-order HL of Floquet Hamiltonians.
-Sec.~\ref{sec:NumResults} is dedicated to several possible applications of this scheme: We illustrate the characterization of Trotter errors in Sec.~\ref{subsec:HeisenbergDisorder}, the detection of imperfect implementation of Trotter blocks in Sec~\ref{subsec:AdaptiveErrors}, a verification of a DQS of the Schwinger model in Sec.~\ref{subsec:Schwinger} as well as the design of many-body gates in Sec.~\ref{subsec:ClusterModel}.
-Finally in Sec.~\ref{sec:LiouvillianLearning} we extend our order-by-order learning scheme to the characterization of dissipative processes in the context of Liouvillian learning.
+In Sec.~\ref{sec:HLinDQS} we introduce the technical details of our procedure for process tomography of Trotter blocks including order-by-order HL of Floquet Hamiltonians.
+Sec.~\ref{sec:NumResults} is dedicated to several possible applications of this scheme: We illustrate the characterization of Trotter errors in Sec.~\ref{subsec:HeisenbergDisorder}, the detection of imperfect implementation of Trotter blocks in Sec~\ref{subsec:AdaptiveErrors}, a verification of a DQS of the lattice Schwinger model in Sec.~\ref{subsec:Schwinger} as well as the design of many-body gates in Sec.~\ref{subsec:ClusterModel}.
+Finally in Sec.~\ref{sec:LiouvillianLearning} we extend our order-by-order learning scheme to the characterization of dissipative processes in the context of Floquet Liouvillian learning.

-\section{Order-by-order Learning of the Floquet Hamiltonian $\hat{H}_{\rm F}(\tau)$}
+\section{Order-by-order Learning of the Floquet Hamiltonian $\hat{H}^\mathrm{exp}_{\rm F}(\tau)$}